bensherriff/web-scraper/README.md

 * beautifulsoup4

 ## Setup
 Required packages can be viewed in requirements.txt.
+Using the makefile requires `pip` to be installed.
 The following command can be run to quickly install the requirements:
 ```
   $ make init
 ```